MaksFullJs/HomieeApp/README.md

-# HomiieApp

-# 🐾 My Awesome Project
+# 🐾 My Awesome Homiie Project

 This project is a web application that showcases a catalog of animals, built with a React frontend and an Express backend.
 You can browse through the animals, apply filters, and search for specific items.